samehhashy/vue-todos-code-challenge/README.md

 ## Scenario
 So here you are!
 You decided to apply for a job at i22 and now we are asking you to help us with a Todo App.
 We already setup a brand new project for you that already contains a very basic Vue.js setup.
-Your task is now to finish the Todo App by storing todos only in the client storage.
+Your task is now to finish the Todo App by completing the features to add, edit and delete todos and storing them only in the client storage.

 ## Technical start point
 Our team was already able to complete the following: